loda-lang/loda-programs/programs/oeis/list2.md

 * [A141449](http://oeis.org/A141449) ([program](141/A141449.asm)): A005439 mod 9.
 * [A141454](http://oeis.org/A141454) ([program](141/A141454.asm)): A Legendre symbol type assignment of the modulo ten primes to the polynomial: Expand[(x-1)*(x+1)*(x-2)*(x+2)*(x-0)]=4 x - 5 x^3 + x^5; c(n) = If[Mod[n, 10] == 1, 1, If[Mod[n, 10] == 9, -1, If[Mod[n, 10] == 3, 2, If[Mod[n, 10] == 7, -2, 0]]]] such that n is a prime[n].
 * [A141468](http://oeis.org/A141468) ([program](141/A141468.asm)): Zero together with the nonprime numbers A018252.
+* [A141475](http://oeis.org/A141475) ([program](141/A141475.asm)): Number of Turing machines with n states following the standard formalism of the busy beaver problem where the head of a Turing machine either moves to the right or to the left, but none once halted.
 * [A141478](http://oeis.org/A141478) ([program](141/A141478.asm)): Binomial(n+2,3)*4^3.
 * [A141480](http://oeis.org/A141480) ([program](141/A141480.asm)): Binomial(n+2,3)*5^3.
 * [A141495](http://oeis.org/A141495) ([program](141/A141495.asm)): a(n) = 3*a(n-1) for n>2; a(0)=1, a(1)=3, a(2)=7.